joaomcsferreira/pinterest-clone/README.md

 # About

-I'm building a Pinterest clone using React and TypeScript with a focus on user experience.
+I'm building a Pinterest clone using React and TypeScript.
 Users can create boards, save and organize their favorite images, and discover new content in an engaging way.
+You can access it by following this [Pinterest Clone](https://pinterest-clone-joaoferreira.vercel.app/).

 # Contents